$q$-deformed rationals and $q$-continued fractions

 \subsection{Ptolemy weights}

 Consider the triangulation $\mathbb{T}_{r/s}$ associated with the rational number

 The vertices in the triangulation are numbered from $0$ to $n-1$ as in \S\ref{Trs}.
 For all $i,j$ we assign a weight~$x_{i,j}$ to the edge joining the vertices~$i$ and~$j$, which is a value in~$\Z[q]$.
-Note that these weights are not the same as the ones defined on the weighted triangulation $\mathbb{T}^{q}_{r/s}$ inSection~\ref{WeTr}.
+Note that these weights are not the same as the ones defined on the weighted triangulation $\mathbb{T}^{q}_{r/s}$ in Section~\ref{WeTr}.

 The weights $(x_{i,j})$ must satisfy the following system of Ptolemy relations

 The weights $(x_{i,j})$ are uniquely determined from the ``initial weights'' which are the weights of the sides and diagonals of the triangulation $\mathbb{T}_{r/s}$.